k636174/website/contents/docs/upgrade/16.01/en/index.md

 Stop the Hatohol Server to upgrade.

-Use the following commands to hatohol Server.
+Use the following commands to hatohol Server:

     # systemctl stop hatohol

 ### Upgrade the Hatohol

-Use the following command to upgrade Hatohol-16.01.
+Use the following command to upgrade Hatohol-16.01:

     # yum update hatohol-server hatohol-web

 ### Upgrade Hatohol DB

-Use the following command to upgrade Hatohol DB.
+Use the following command to upgrade Hatohol DB:

     $ hatohol-db-initiator -f --db-user <User name of MySQL user> --db-password <User password of MySQL user>